umnovjp/MovieReviews/README.md

 more movies are added when I click drama, family, thriller buttons.
 We added posters to be displayed.
 We are confident links are correct.
 But for some reason, same poster is displayed every time.
 So code is still there but it is disabled.
 I am sure we can add this functionality later, when we get help from our TA.
 ![image](https://user-images.githubusercontent.com/88174852/134790773-a175a467-ed39-41f5-b6c2-32e86039e7c7.png)

-And when I click rent me on RedHat or buy me at Amazon buttons, I am forwarded to their websites.

 And when I click to sidebar button it lands me at proper <div>.

-We used two APIs, first returns list of movies by genre and year from IMDB API.
-Second takes movie title from first web API then sends request to get detailed movie info from OMDB web API.

 In Script.js file you'll find most of what makes this project work.
-It dynamically puts text on page as I click buttons.
+It dynamically adds text to the page as I click buttons.
+## Styles
 Styles are created using style.css file.
+They have tons of space for improvement.
+Our project team was understaffed.
+That's why we concentrated on features and not on style.

+GitHub link is https://github.com/JohnPaulGeorgeRingo/MovieReviews/.
 Live page is approved at https://johnpaulgeorgeringo.github.io/MovieReviews/.
 But it does not work as planned.
 It is the result of a Microsoft setting.
 ![image](https://user-images.githubusercontent.com/88174852/134790915-69fd1679-7d04-49ec-88a8-67b032dde0b6.png)

 Thanks for reading